-The UWM Tech Store will be collect them and dispose of them as e-waste.
-Visit them in the UWM Bookstore to drop your old Fob off!
+The UWM Tech Store will collect them and dispose of them as e-waste.
+Visit them in the UWM Panther Shop to drop your old Fob off.

 Visit our KB articles for step-by-step instructions on how to add your fob as your authentication method:

 When using the Microsoft Authenticator mobile app, UWM will not be able to see the personal information on your device.
 The only data collected is related to the use of the app (operating system, application version, IP address of authentication attempt, etc.).
 Please feel free to review Microsoft’s data and privacy information in more detail here: https://www.microsoft.com/en-us/trust-center/privacy